Non-Smooth, H\"older-Smooth, and Robust Submodular Maximization: Numerical experiments

 \subsection{Distributionally robust movie recommendation}

 Our second problem is the distributionally robust formulation of the movie recommendation problem considered in~\cite{stan-submod,conditional}.
-We have a collection of $n$ users, labelled by $\{1,\ldots,n\}$, and $m$ movies.
-Each user $i$ has a submodular set function $f(S,i)$ for evaluating a set $S$ of movies.
-We consider the setting where $f(S,i)$ is given by
+We have a collection of $m$ movies $V = [m]$ that can be recommended to users.
+Each user has a preference vector $\xi \in \Xi := \bbR^V$, where $\xi_j$ denotes the user's preference on movie $j \in V$.
+Then the evaluation of a set of movies $S$ presented to that user is given by the submodular set function $\tilde{f}_0(S,\xi)$ defined by

-where $r_{ij}$ is user $i$'s preference index on movie $j$.
-Basically, $f(S,i)$ takes the maximum preference value of user $i$ among the movies in $S$.
-Here, we treat an user's random preference indices over the $m$ movies as a sample $\bm{\xi}\in\mathbb{R}^m$.
-Hence, the sample space $\Xi$ consists of $n$ samples that correspond to the $n$ users.
-Moreover, we can rewrite $f(S,i)$ as $f(S,\bm{\xi})$.
-Let $P^*$ be the distribution of the preference index vectors of the entire population of the $n$ users.
-Then we can recommend a set of $k$ movies for the population of $n$ users based on solving
+Let $P^*$ be the distribution of the preference index vectors of the entire population of the users.
+Then we can recommend a set of $k$ movies for the population of users based on solving

-When $P^*$ is unknown to us, we may obtain a few sample preference vectors from some subset of users.
-Let $Q$ be the distribution of the preference vectors among the subset of users.
-Then we may obtain a list of movies to recommend by solving the following distributionally robust formulation.
+When $P^*$ is unknown to us, we may obtain a few sample preference vectors from some subset of $n$ users.
+Let $Q = \sum_{i \in [n]} q_i \delta_{\xi^i}$ be the empirical distribution of the collected preference vectors.
+Then we may obtain a list of movies to recommend by solving the following distributionally robust formulation:

-where $\mathcal{B}(Q,\theta)$ is the Wasserstein ambiguity set of radius $\theta$ around the nominal distribution $Q$.
-We can solve the discrete problem by solving its continuous relaxation obtained by the multilinear extension and applying a proper rounding scheme, e.g.,~\cite{swap-rounding,pipage}, where the multilinear extension of $f(\cdot, \bm{\xi})$ is given by
+where $\mathcal{B}(Q,\theta)$ is the 2-Wasserstein ambiguity set of radius $\theta$ around the empirical distribution $Q$.
+We can solve the discrete problem by solving its continuous relaxation obtained by the multilinear extension and applying a proper rounding scheme, e.g.,~\cite{swap-rounding,pipage}, where the multilinear extension of $\tilde{f}_0(\cdot, \xi)$ is given by

-For our experiments, we used the MovieLens 1M Dataset from~\cite{movielens} that consists of $n=6041$ users and $m=4000$ movies.
-For each instance, we choose $N=10$ samples from the $n=6041$ data uniformly at random and consider the empirical distribution $Q$ on the samples.
+For our experiments, we used the MovieLens 1M Dataset from~\cite{movielens} that consists of $N=6041$ users and $m=4000$ movies.
+For each instance, we choose $n=10$ samples from the $N=6041$ data uniformly at random and consider the empirical distribution $Q$ on the samples.
 Then we consider the continuous relaxation